dangogh/silver-eureka/README.md

 - HTTP/HTTPS server using Go's standard library
 - TLS support with configurable certificates
+- Automatic HTTP to HTTPS redirect when TLS is enabled
-- Configurable port via environment variable or command-line flag
+- Configurable ports via environment variable or command-line flag
 - Structured JSON logging with debug level for request details
 - Logs all HTTP requests with IP address and URL to SQLite database
 - Graceful shutdown handling